HL7/fhir-mCODE-ig/input/pagecontent/index.md

 What follows is an overview of mCODE, directed primarily at clinical readers.
 Readers should also take note of the [Data Dictionary (Excel download)](mCODEDataDictionary.xlsx), a simplified, flattened list of mCODE elements.

-### Understanding this Guide

-The mCODE Implementation Guide was developed using the standard HL7 FHIR publishing tools.
-The page layouts and symbols are explained [in the FHIR documentation](https://www.hl7.org/fhir/formats.html).

-Each profile is shown in multiple views.
-The "Differential Table" view represents the difference between the current profile and its base resource or profile.
-When interpreting this view, bear in mind that the immediate parent may not be a base FHIR resource, but it could be a US Core profile or another profile in this guide.

 ### Scope and Conceptual Model

 This implementation guide is a Domain of Knowledge IG.
 The purpose of this IG is to show how to represent clinical concepts generally, not to have a complete set of agreements for interoperable exchanges.